ks0dcongra/MeetingVedio/README.md

 ## Principle

-When you upload a video to the system, she will copy the original clips, reverse the video, and then concatenate it to the back of the video.
+When you upload a video to the system, the system will copy the original clips, reverse the video, and then concatenate it to the back of the video.

 ## Table of contents